awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-sse-existing-queue.md

 Before you begin working with the example code, specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

 Before you can use SSE, you must configure AWS KMS key policies to allow encryption of queues and encryption and decryption of messages\.
-You must also ensure that the key policies of the customer master key \(CMK\) allow the necessary permissions\.
-For more information, see [What AWS KMS Permissions Do I Need to Use SSE for Amazon SQS?](sqs-server-side-encryption.md#sqs-what-permissions-for-sse)
+For more information, see [Configuring AWS KMS Permissions](sqs-server-side-encryption.md#sqs-what-permissions-for-sse)

 1. Obtain the customer master key \(CMK\) ID\.
 For more information, see [Key Terms](sqs-server-side-encryption.md#sqs-sse-key-terms)\.
 **Note**